Basketball: Real beat Fenerbahce to win 10th Euroleague title

 Italy forward Nicolo Melli stood out for Fenerbahce with a game-high 28 points but his blistering individual display could not save the Turkish side, who committed a flurry of turnovers and missed plenty of open shots.

+“But credit to Real, they fully deserved their win and all we can do is congratulate them.

+“Real had a lot of problems with injuries throughout the season but they came here in great shape and enjoyed a perfect tournament as its dark horses.”

-Writing by Zoran Milosavljevic; Editing by Christian Radnedge
+Writing by Zoran Milosavljevic; Editing by Christian Radnedge and Clare Fallon